SARANKIRTHIK07/AI_ML-project/README.md

 ⚠ Note on Large Files:
 Due to GitHub’s file size limitations, the trained model folder (classifier_model/) is not uploaded.
 Please run train.py to generate the model locally before using the API.
+Local Deployment with Docker
+To make the API portable and easy to run locally, the project supports deployment inside a Docker container.
+A Dockerfile and requirements.txt are included to build a lightweight image with all dependencies (PyTorch, Transformers, Flask, etc.).
+After building the image using docker build -t query-classifier ., you can start the container with docker run -p 5000:5000 query-classifier.
+This exposes the Flask API at http://localhost:5000, where you can access the web interface or send POST requests to /classify for predictions.
+Docker ensures the environment is consistent across different systems without needing manual installation of Python packages.